 - 1/2 cup nonfat Greek yogurt (FAGE preferred)

 - 2 tsp Everything but the bagel seasoning

 - 1/2 lb turkey pastrami (I like Boar's Head)

 - 1/4 c thousand island dressing (recipe below)

 - 3 tbsp Dijon mustard

 - 3 scallions chopped

-- Drizzle thousand island and top with chopped scallions.
+8. Drizzle thousand island dressing on top of pizza and garnish with sliced scallions.

 If you like this hot pastrami pizza recipe as much as I do, post it on Instagram and tag me!
 I love seeing people making and enjoying my food.
 Tag me @dwardcooks or use #dwardcooks as a hashtag.